stuebersystems/doc.quattropod.en/docs/standard/quickstart.md

 ![](/assets/img/QSG-Android-Switch-to-Mobile.png)

-If the receiver and transmitter are connected correctly, the home page will appear on the screen and the big button on the transmitter will light up red.
+If the receiver and transmitter are connected correctly, the landing page will appear on the screen and the big button on the transmitter will light up red.
 If your transmitter is not yet unlocked, [check the receiver](quickstart.md#setup) and [pair](pairing.md) the transmitter with the receiver again.

 ![](/assets/img/NEC_E506_QuattroPod_startpage.png)